 Expect Nothing From Others And You Will Never Be Disappointed

-Being a human is both a blessing and a curse.
+The truth is that being a human is both a blessing and a curse.

 Have you ever thought about how life would be if you were not a human?